Reactivity

 </script>

-With pagination enabled, all pagination state is reactive:
+With pagination enabled, pagination state is reactive:

 <script>

-// This expression automatically updates when pagination changes
+// Expression automatically updates when pagination changes

 const pageInfo = $derived(

-`Showing page ${table.pagination.page + 1} of ${table.pagination.pageCount}`
+`Showing page ${table.plugins.pagination.page + 1} of ${table.plugins.pagination.pageCount}`

 );